WELCOME TO a curated collection of resources to help you get educated about engaging in politics from a Christian perspective.

 The following resources are from a Christian perspective.
 This is a starting point and we highly recommend that you explore and add non-Christian viewpoints to your regular reading.

-- The Dispatch – Interviews, commentary and news.
-We recommend signing up for free The Morning Dispatch newsletter and the free French Press (published four times a week; free on Sun.).
+- The Dispatch – Interviews, commentary, and news.
+We recommend signing up for free The Morning Dispatch newsletter.
 If you want more in-depth commentary and news you can subscribe for a fee.

 - Reclaiming Hope Newsletter – This one will cost you ($50/year or $5/month) but it is well worth it.
 The AND Campaign’s Micheal Wear and his wife Melissa provide commentary and analysis from the latest political headlines.
 On Sunday night they send out five headlines to read.